MacKenzie Lueck case: Utah police arrest man on suspicion of kidnapping, murder of SoCal college student

 They also removed a vehicle from the home.
 Police have also been searching for a mattress given away from the residence last week.

+Lueck, an El Segundo native, flew to California for a funeral before returning to Utah, police said.

-Lueck disappeared after taking a Lyft June 17 from the airport to a Salt Lake City park.
+She disappeared after taking a Lyft June 17 from the airport Salt Lake City International Airport to Hatch Park.
 Police said she met an unidentified person at 3 a.m.
+The University of Utah senior was never seen again.

+Her family reported her missing on June 20 and became more concerned after she missed a planned flight back to Los Angeles last weekend.

 PREVIOUS COVERAGE